Your eyes don't deceive you: you really are looking at the creamiest, crunchiest Cheetos Mac and Cheese you'll ever find!

-My second ever mac of the month is here and I'm proud to present Cheetos Mac and Cheese!
-Cheetos are one of my very favorite kind of chip, so this was an obvious choice.
+Introducing my second ever Mac of the Month: I'm proud to present Cheetos Mac and Cheese!
+Cheetos are one of my very favorite snacks, so this was an obvious choice.
 When you use them as a topping for mac and cheese, it's like using Cheetos breadcrumbs.

 Fun fact: If you're Canadian and wonder why recipes always talk about "sharp" cheddar but you never see that type of cheese at the grocery store, it's because in Canada it's just called old cheddar.
 And honestly, sharp is probably a better word for it than old!

 If you don't have one, you can get creative with crushing your Cheetos.
 You can put them in a big Ziploc bag and crush them with a rolling pin or a kitchen mallet or even a wine bottle!
 Whatever you've got to do to get them to a finely ground texture.

 The mac and cheese recipe I use for this gives you a very rich and creamy result!
 If you have a recipe you already know and love, feel free to use it and then try adding Cheetos to the top!

 Feel free to use less or more Cheetos/butter for the crust until you get the amount you like.
 This recipe is very forgiving!

 Cheetos Mac and Cheese

-- 4 tbsp butter For roux
+- 2 tablespoon butter for roux

-- 4 tbsp flour
+- 2 tablespoon flour

-- 1 tsp garlic powder
+- ½ teaspoon garlic powder

-- 0.5 tsp salt Or more, to taste
+- ¼ teaspoon salt Or more, to taste

 - In a large pot of salted water, boil your pasta according to package directions.
 Cook for one minute less than the package states if you like your pasta more al dente.
 While the pasta cooks, preheat your oven to 350F.